 2.2.1.2 Baseline Schedule.
 Within ten (10) days after the Preconstruction NTP is issued, the Design-Builder shall prepare and submit a Baseline Schedule for the Project (the "Baseline Schedule").
 The Baseline Schedule shall be subject to review and approval by the Department and the Design-Builder shall incorporate such adjustments to the Baseline Schedule as may be reasonably requested by the Department.
 The Baseline Schedule shall be prepared in a critical path method ("CPM") in a sufficient level of detail to permit the Department and the Design-Builder and any other affected parties to properly plan the Project.
 The Baseline Schedule shall show: (i) key design milestones and bid packages; (ii) release dates for long lead items; (iii) release dates for key subcontractors; and (iv) Substantial and Final Completion Dates.
 The Baseline Schedule shall include durations and logic ties for those building systems that the Design-Builder is recommending for replacement.
-The Baseline Schedule must also be submitted in Primavera 6 native format and shall be updated by the Design-Builder, at a minimum, on a bi-weekly basis. .
-In addition to the bi-weekly project schedule a weekly 3-week look ahead schedule shall be required
+The Baseline Schedule must also be submitted in Primavera 6 native format and shall be updated by the Design-Builder, at a minimum, on a bi-weekly basis.

-2.2.1.3 Concept Design.
-No later than eight (8) weeks after the Preconstruction NTP is issued, the Design-Builder shall prepare and submit multiple (up to 4) proposed concept design for each of the Educational Specification in Attachment A. The concept designs shall contain at least the level of detail contemplated in industry best practices for a concept design.
+2.2.1.3 Concept/Schematic Design.
+No later than eight (8) weeks after the Preconstruction NTP is issued, the Design-Builder shall prepare and submit a proposed concept design for the Ed Spec outlined in Attachment A. The concept designs shall contain at least the level of detail contemplated in industry best practices for a concept design.
 The design submittal shall specifically identify any deviations from the Educational Specifications and shall explain the rationale and cost implications associated with such deviation.
 The Department shall have the right to disapprove the concept design submittal for any reason.
 Following review of the concept design submission by DCPS and the Department, the Design-Builder shall make revisions to the schematic design submission as necessary to incorporate comments, feedback and other direction provided by DCPS and the Department.
 The Design-Builder's pricing shall assume that such revisions will be required, and such revisions shall not entitle the Design-Builder to additional compensation.
-The concept design submittal shall generally follow the deliverables and in addition shall include but not limited to the following:
+The concept design submittal shall include but not be limited to the following:

-- a) Historic resources survey. - b) Conceptual floor plans in accordance incorporating the requirements of the Education Specifications and site plan showing proposed location of any building additions. - c) Hazardous materials survey of affected spaces.
-It is understood that the Design-Builder and/or its design component shall be required to engage the services of industrial hygienist that is acceptable to the Department to perform such survey; - d) Education specifications update and verification; and an overall Plan-to-Program comparison - e) Summary of agency review meetings, including but not limited to: Office of Planning ("OP"), Commission of Fine Arts ("CFA"), and Historic Preservation Office ("HPO"), and National Capital Planning Commission ("NCPC"). - f) Summary of utility coordination and review meetings with PEPCO, Washington Gas, and DC Water. - g) Summary of meetings and coordination with WMATA Joint Development Adjacent Construction Division (JDAC) https://www.wmata.com/business/adjacent-construction/index.cfm - h) Summary of meetings with DDOT Public Space - i) Summary of meetings with DDOE Storm Water Management - j) Summary of meetings with DCRA focused on code review and green building review. - k) Attend a minimum of three (3) community meetings

-1) Begin the process for DCRA Environmental Impact Screening Form
+- a) Historic resources survey. - b) Conceptual floor plans in accordance incorporating the requirements of the Education Specifications and site plan showing proposed location of any building additions. - Hazardous materials survey of affected spaces.
+It is understood that the Design-Builder and/or its design component shall be required to engage the services of industrial hygienist that is acceptable to the Department to perform such survey; - d) Education specifications update and verification; and an overall Plan-to-Program comparison - e) Summary of agency review meetings, including but not limited to: Office of Planning ("OP"), Commission of Fine Arts ("CFA"), and Historic Preservation Office ("HPO"), and National Capital Planning Commission ("NCPC"). - f) Summary of utility coordination and review meetings with PEPCO, Washington Gas, and DC Water. - g) Summary of meetings with DDOT Public Space - h) Summary of meetings with DDOE Storm Water Management - i) Summary of meetings with DCRA focused on code review and green building review. - j) Attend a minimum of three (3) community meetings - k) Begin the process for DCRA Environmental Impact Screening Form